Whitney (album): Impact

 The album's success was unprecedented for a female artist at the time of its release.
 It was the first album by a woman to debut at number one on the Billboard 200 at a time when number one debuts weren't commonplace.

 Houston also preceded other female artists in achieving the most number one pop singles off an album at a time, a record she held for 24 years.
 It was also the first album by a black female soloist to top the charts in several countries including the UK and Japan.

 In an article on PMA Magazine, it stated that the Whitney album was a "seismic event in pop music history".
 It was credited as a "groundbreaking achievement that redefined the possibilities for female artists."

 Pop Rescue called the album a "classic 80s album, and one that rightfully gave Whitney the huge international stardom and exposure that she deserved."

 NJ.com labeled the recording "N.J.'s greatest pop album" in its 30th anniversary article on the album, crediting it for "[changing] New Jersey music and global pop history forever".

 In that same article, Trevor Anderson stated of Houston breaking the mold for black female artists to break into pop comparing her to Diana Ross' acclaim in the 1970s and her R&B counterparts, "When you look at the way music had cast black women in particular before 1987, Diana Ross was the sole exception of someone who was poppy.
 But when you look at the '70s in particular, and you look at the Gladys's and the Aretha's and the Natalie's and people of that era, they were all relegated to this R&B-first act.
 And then Whitney comes along, and she has this dynamic where she's appealing to a pop audience -- she's young, she's very beautiful but she can sing as well as any of the greats, if not better", explaining that with this album, Houston had "opened up the playbook to Mariah Carey ... and then down the line, Beyoncé is sort of the heir".

 In 2017, Entertainment Weekly credited the album for cementing Houston as "the Voice of her generation".

+In 2024, Goldmine magazine compared the success of the album to Michael Jackson's Thriller with the publication calling it the "female equivalent" of that album.